gvolpatolima/DogsNcats/README.md

 ## License

 This website is open-source and available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this code for any purpose.

+## Acknowledgements

+- This project was made as an expansion of the Fcc_cat_dog project
+- Special thanks to the Django community for providing a powerful and flexible web framework for Python developers.
+- Thanks to the team at Free Code Camp for their wonderful job at teaching Machine Learning